-The reality is simpler and more powerful.
-Your body already has the machinery for regeneration.
-It is running repair programs right now, as you read this.
-The question is not whether these systems exist — it is whether your current conditions are activating them or suppressing them.
+The dominant framing says the body breaks down and must be fixed.
+That framing drives an enormous industry of interventions, supplements, protocols, and treatments designed to repair what has gone wrong.
+But the reality is simpler and more powerful.
+The body already has the machinery for regeneration.
+It is running repair programs right now.
+The question is whether current conditions are helping or blocking them.

-Your cells have a built-in mechanism for removing damaged organelles, misfolded proteins, and metabolic waste.
-This process is one of the most important maintenance systems in your biology, and it is activated primarily by conditions of scarcity.
+Cells have a built-in mechanism for removing damaged organelles, misfolded proteins, and metabolic waste.
+This process is one of the most important maintenance systems in biology, and it is activated primarily by conditions of scarcity.

-This is not a supplement you can buy.
-It is a biological program that activates when you stop flooding your system with constant fuel.
+This is not a supplement that can be bought.
+It is a biological program that activates when the system stops getting flooded with constant fuel.
+The mental clarity that often follows an extended period without eating is this system engaging.

-Time-restricted eating — compressing your daily food intake into a defined window — creates the conditions for this cleanup process to activate.
-You do not need a specific protocol.
-You need periods where your body is not processing food and can redirect resources to repair.
+Time-restricted eating — compressing daily food intake into a defined window — creates the conditions for this cleanup process to activate.
+No specific protocol is required.
+What is required is periods where the body is not processing food and can redirect resources to repair.

-The list is predictable: chronic psychological stress, poor diet, sedentary behavior, sleep deprivation, and environmental toxins.
+The list will not surprise you: chronic psychological stress, poor diet, sedentary behavior, sleep deprivation, and environmental toxins.
 Each of these accelerates the shortening process, effectively speeding up your biological clock.

 What Lengthens Them